lalagi/FlightReportAssistant/README.md

 -   **Sophisticated Prompt Management:** Storing prompt templates directly in `config.yaml` is practical for simple cases.
 A more robust solution would involve a dedicated prompt management system.
 This could include:
     -   Using a templating engine like Jinja2 for more complex prompt logic.
-    -   Implementing a version-controlled prompt registry to track changes and A/B test different prompt strategies.